 - Carefully remove roast and cover loosely with foil.
 Let stand 15 minutes.
 Slice thin and place on serving platter.

 Alternate Cooking Method for Low and Slow Shredded Beef.
 Place roast in preheated 450° oven for 15 minutes.
 Carefully remove from oven and add 1-2 cups of water for a 1 inch base at the bottom of roasting pan.
 Cover with foil.
-Reduce oven temperature to 275° and cook an hour per pound of roast.
+Reduce oven temperature to 275° and cook an hour per pound of roast up to 3 hours, check the meat to see if it easily shreds, if not return to oven for additional cooking time.
 Remove from oven and allow to rest 15 minutes before shredding.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.